Updated: Jun 14, 2022

 Impactful marketing taps into emotions.
 We often look out for social and emotional cues when communicating with others.
 This can be missed in text-only messaging.
 Emojis can help you bring out emotion as they are expressive.

 Understanding your audience’s emojis usage will help you decide which ones to use in your campaigns.
 Emojis help make messages more personal and human as they emphasise how the author is feeling.
-Using emojis that your audience frequently engage with will help add a level of relatability and humanisation to your brand.
+Using emojis that your audience frequently engages with will help add a level of relatability and humanisation to your brand.
 It creates a feeling of familiarity when correctly applied.

 4. Emojis drive up audience engagement

 Using emojis in your social media posts can drive engagement on its own.
 By asking your followers to interact with your post in a fun and creative way, you can boost that engagement even more.
-It’s also a clever way to begin a conversation or draw attention to your call-to-actions much faster.
+It’s also a clever way to begin a conversation or draw attention to your call-to-action much faster.
 You can achieve this by using emojis in your polls, for example.

 On the other hand, picture a scenario where your audience had to type a comment on a social media post rather than just use an emoji.
-Using emojis is a much lighter action than having your audience member articulate and type out their thoughts in entirety.
+Using emojis is a much lighter action than having your audience members articulate and type out their thoughts in their entirety.

 5. Emojis can make your brand stand out

-As brands navigate social media platforms, they have seen the need to engage their customers in fun and unique ways.
+As brands navigate social media platforms, they have seen the need to engage their customers in a fun and unique way.
 Brands like Coca Cola and Dove have created their own custom emojis in order to engage their audiences in a new way.

 On Twitter, brands can design custom emojis that are hashtag generated.
 These emojis are unique only to the brand and set them apart.
 These emojis are used to fuel the hype around their launches or to help them stand out.
-When you tweet the hashtag, the emojis automatically gets added to your text.
+When you tweet the hashtag, the emojis automatically get added to your text.

 6. You can use emojis to communicate without the exceeding your character limit